lucascortes/SwiftUnitTesting/README.md

 }
 ```

 Given that we are mocking by subclassing, if we don't override the initializer, this class will make a network request.
+This could also happen in property observers, extensions, methods, etc.

 So we try a new approach

 ###A protocol oriented solution

 In the following code snippet, the `Store` class has 2 dependencies: `NetworkManager` and `NSNotificationCenter`.
+We use the default parameters in the initializers as described above and we get the following class:

 ```javascript
 class Store {